 If you get your teacher to register, they can create rewards for their students.
 For example, if you stay off your phone for 20 hours of class, they could give you 10 bonus points or drop your lowest assignment grade.

-College Student Discounts on Travel
+College Student Freebies for Travel

-27. Ride public transit for free in select cities.
+16. Ride public transit for free in select cities.

-In addition, plenty of colleges also offer some kind of free shuttle service for students from campus to residential areas.
+Check with your university to see what kind of transportation they offer.
+Plenty of colleges also offer some kind of free shuttle service for students from campus to residential areas.